Mehkhi/py-practice-projs/Levels/Level 2/13-email-sender/README.md

 ## Security Considerations

+### Credentials and Tokens
+- **Never commit** `credentials.json` or `token.json` to version control
+- These files are automatically added to `.gitignore`
+- Store OAuth credentials securely and restrict access
-- Use App Passwords for Gmail (not your regular password)
+- Use App Passwords for Gmail SMTP (not your regular password)
-- Store credentials securely (consider environment variables)
+- Consider using environment variables for sensitive data

+### Database
+- The SQLite database (`mail_merge.db`) contains recipient email addresses
+- Keep the database file secure and backed up
+- Consider encrypting the database for production use

+### Best Practices
 - Use TLS encryption for SMTP connections
 - Validate all email addresses before sending
 - Be mindful of rate limits to avoid being blocked
+- Only send to recipients who have opted in
+- Comply with anti-spam laws (CAN-SPAM, GDPR, etc.)
+- Use the web UI only on trusted networks (defaults to localhost)

 ## Troubleshooting